mobiusklein/force_directed_layout/README.md

-A poor facsimile of the force-directed layout algorithms in d3.js
+A terrible facsimile of the force-directed layout algorithms in d3.js